 SEA provides trained wildlife interpreters to visitors, schools and civic groups in meeting its primary mission of education regarding shoreline habitats and the wildlife along the southern Oregon coast.
 In addition to the schools and civic groups in 2012, SEA had about 22,000 visitor contacts at Coquille Point and Simpson Reef during the summer season.

-Join Shoreline Education Awareness on Saturday, April 18th, for the third of its 2015 seminar series beginning at 9 AM at the South Slough National Estuarine Reserve.
-Tom Gaskill, South Slough Education Director, will present “Exploring the Edges of the Estuary: A Journey to the Ocean and Back Again.”
+Join Shoreline Education Awareness on Saturday, May 9th, for the fourth of its 2015 seminar series beginning at 9 AM at the Bandon Community Center.
+Mike Graybill, former Director, South Slough National Estuarine Research Reserve will present “Coastal Birds”.
 A field trip will be included as part of the activities.

 Doors will open at 8:30 AM for registration.
 Preregistration is not necessary.
-The seminar is free for Shoreline Education for Awareness members and for all Friends of the South Slough!
+The seminar is free for Shoreline Education for Awareness members.
 A $5 donation for nonmembers is recommended.
 Snacks and coffee/tea will be available.
 Feel free to bring your own brown bag lunch if you desire or you can purchase a box lunch when you register.
 More information is available by calling SEA at 541-260-7770.